4. Motion in 2D and 3D#

 v_CE = np.array([80.0, 0.0]) # car relative to Earth

-# Relative velocity of car with respect to truck
+# Relative velocity of the car with respect to the truck.

 speed = np.linalg.norm(v_CT)